 5. K9 Advantix II XL Topical Flea, Tick & Mosquito Treatment (Dogs Over 55 lbs)

-This topical solution is intended for extra-large dogs and is applied to the skin for ongoing pest protection.
-It's a common choice for households with active or outdoor dogs, as it remains effective after exposure to water.
-The formula targets a range of pests, offering comprehensive coverage for big breeds.
+This topical treatment is designed for extra-large dogs and is applied directly to the skin for ongoing pest prevention.
+It's a common option for households with active or outdoor dogs, as it remains effective after exposure to water.
+The formula targets a broad range of pests, offering comprehensive coverage for large breeds.

 What We Like: